 Derwent Water - This gorgeous location was used in Star Wars - The Force Awakens.
 But the lasers and spaceships seem a million miles away from this peaceful area.

-Honister Pass - Visit the slate mine or simply relax and enjoy the gorgeous views of the monumental mountains.
+Honister Pass - Simply relax and enjoy the gorgeous views of the monumental mountains.

 You may get a little poetic in the Lake District.